SteinarVrenne/school_imt3501/Task 1/source/pages/03e_Main_Use_Cases.rst

 Identify and specify the main use cases of the system
 -----------------------------------------------------

-The Use Cases for this system is mainly performed by 4 main actors, Healthcare worker, System administrator, Patient-at-home devices and the Patient actor.
+The Use Cases for this system are mainly performed by four main actors, Healthcare workers, System administrators, Patient-at-home devices and the Patient actors.
 The Patient actor is an abstraction for social workers and family members, whom function the same as a Patient actor.
 Patient-at-home devices are typically devices stationed at a patients home that will continually deliver data to the system about the patients vitals, such as blood sugar, blood pressure etc..

-There is also the Use Cases of general tasks that needs to be done, for example when System Administrator needs access to the system to do maintenance work or manage and configure for eventual new needs.
-These are tasks, but not limited to, such as configuring new software, updating existing software, redistribution of available resources etc..
+There is also the Use Cases of general tasks that need to be done, for example when System Administrators need access to the system to do maintenance work or manage and configure for eventual new needs.
+These are tasks such as configuring new software, updating existing software, redistribution of available resources etc..

-The diagram below represents the main use cases we have identified for this system.
+The diagram below represents the main Use Cases we have identified for this system.

 ..
 Use case diagram